jordanribera/vga-passthrough/README.md

 ### Install Host OS
 It's important to pick a linux distro+version that will get you a new kernel.
-For my own build I picked Ubuntu 18.10, which is using kernel 4.18.
-You can check the version of your linux kernel like so:
+For this guide I used Ubuntu 19.04, which is using version 5.0.x of the Linux kernel.
+You can check your kernel version like so:

 ```
+$ lsb_release -dc
+Description:	Ubuntu 19.04
+Codename:	disco

-$ uname -a
+$ uname -r
-Linux hostname 4.18.0-10-generic #11-Ubuntu SMP Thu Oct 11 15:13:55 UTC 2018 x86_64 x86_64 x86_64 GNU/Linux
+5.0.20-050020-generic
 ```

 ### Install OVMF
 You will need to provide qemu with OVMF, an open source UEFI firmware.
 I saw several guides which detailed how to compile this or download it from an external source.
-I was able to install it from existing/defautl repos using
+I was able to install it from existing/default repos using
 apt:

 ```